-- Notify an administrator when the emergency call comes in - Coordinate with administrator for any additional needs required by MERT (copy the student's emergency card, additional staff to cover classrooms, supplies required etc) - Ensure the AED from the wall box was brought to the site of the emergency - Call 9-1-1 only if directed to from the site of the emergency - Await the EMS and escort them to the location of the emergency

-9-1-1 script "Hello, this is (STATE YOUR NAME) at (SCHOOL NAME) address is We have an unconscious (ADULT/CHILD) experiencing a cardiac arrest.
+- Notify an administrator when the emergency call comes in - Coordinate with administrator for any additional needs required by MERT (copy the student's emergency card, additional staff to cover classrooms, supplies required etc) - Ensure the AED from the wall box was brought to the site of the emergency - Call 9-1-1 only if directed to from the site of the emergency - Await the EMS and escort them to the location of the emergency an unconscious (ADULT/CHILD) experiencing a cardiac arrest.
 CPR and AED have been initiated by our school's medical emergency response team.
 We will have someone waiting for EMS at the front door of the school (or closest entrance location to incident).